 The program includes staff and volunteers who have documented the status of shoreline habitat and trends in sea turtle nesting.
 These data show that nesting by loggerhead turtles has declined, then rebounded in recent years.
 Nest destruction by both natural and non-indigenous predators has also increased during the same time period.

-AMITW & Shorebird Monitoring coordinates with county, state and federal efforts to conserve sea turtles — particularly loggerheads.
+AMITW & Shorebird Monitoring coordinates with county, state and federal efforts to conserve sea turtles — primarily loggerheads and green sea turtles.
 Manatee and Sarasota Counties host the highest density of loggerhead nests in the Gulf of Mexico.

 Whether humans respect other species enough to protect sea turtles and their essential habitats will depend on the understanding developed by marine conservation biologists.